Senior Managing Attorney

 Pronouns: she/her/hers

-Arati Vasan is a Senior Managing Attorney who represents survivors on appeal and oversees FVAP’s training, technical assistance, and law clerk/fellow programs.
-Arati provided full-scope family/civil court representation for survivors of domestic violence, sexual assault, and stalking in the Bay Area for 9 years before joining FVAP.
-Her work has focused on trauma-informed representation, cultural responsiveness, language access and justice, confidentiality protections, and family/dependency court custody issues for survivors.
-In 2009, she received her California Domestic Violence Counselor certification through Asian Women’s Shelter.
-She has been a national faculty trainer for the Vera Institute on Justice and a consultant for Casa de Esperanza.
-She has provided training for a wide range of stakeholders including national, state, and local direct service agencies, law enforcement, and social services, college, law and high schools, and survivor and community support groups and classes.
-Since 2008, Arati has been a volunteer with Narika, a domestic violence agency primarily serving South Asian survivors.
-Prior to FVAP, Arati coordinated the domestic violence program at Asian Pacific Islander Legal Outreach for many years.
+Arati provided full-scope family/civil court representation for survivors of domestic violence, sexual assault, and stalking in the Bay Area for a decade before joining FVAP in 2018.
+Prior to FVAP, Arati was a staff attorney and coordinated the domestic violence program work at Asian Pacific Islander Legal Outreach.
 During this time, Arati served as a co-chair of the San Francisco Domestic Violence Consortium for three years.
-While an active member of the SFPD Language Access Working Group, Arati helped to improve law enforcement interactions with survivors including survivors cross-reported to child protective services.
+As a member of the SFPD Language Access Working Group, Arati helped to improve law enforcement interactions with survivors including survivors cross-reported to child welfare.
 Earlier she had a solo family law practice representing survivors of domestic violence.
-Arati was a pro bono attorney for Bay Area Legal Aid and received their 2010 Individual Pro Bono Leadership Award.
+Arati was a pro bono volunteer and did contract work for Bay Area Legal Aid and is a past recipient of their Individual Pro Bono Leadership Award.
 Arati has been licensed to practice law in California since 2008.
 She is a graduate of the University of Minnesota School of Law.